 - Use the manual entry field to move through the video as needed.

-- Use your mouse to click to various locations in the playbar.
+- Use your mouse to click to various locations in the timeline.

-- Use the Source and Speed controls to switch between video tracks and speed up/slow down playback.
+- Use the Source and Speed controls for source selection and to speed up/slow down playback.

-Cutting segments in the video editor involves identifying each end of the cut, then selecting to make the cut.
-All cuts are temporary until you choose to Apply your Edits by Saving.
+Making edits to your video involves cutting segments by identifying each end of the cut, then selecting to make the cut.
+All cuts are editable and temporary until you choose to Apply your Edits by Saving.

 Once the cuts are in place, you can review the edited video in the window.
 The playback head will skip over any cuts so you can see how the recording will look when it is published.